LrWm3/jellyseer-webos/README.md

-# Jellyfin for webOS
+# Jellysser for webOS

-This is a small wrapper around the web interface that the server provides (https://github.com/jellyfin/jellyfin-web) so most of the developement happens there.
+This is a small unofficial wrapper around the web interface that the server provides [(https://github.com/jellyfin/jellyfin-web)](https://github.com/Fallenbagel/jellyseerr) so most of the developement happens there.

 ## Download